neok/oioi-documentation/docs/calls/connector_post_status.rst

 ~~~~~~

 success
-    Whether or not the call was a success (of type boolean)
+    Whether or not the call was a success (boolean)

 Status codes
 ~~~~~~~~~~~~